|

 elytra is abruptly rounded with no spines.

-2-year life cycle is indicated.
 The lower to mid bole of standing

 trees is usually selected for attack.
 This species is moderately